 Years passed.
 Settling into a 9-to-5 lifestyle was hardly conducive to discovery of any uncommon edibles.
 In other words, curiosity was put on hold.

 Local Food Encounters

 My newly found full-time traveler career began in Thailand.
 First encounter with local food in Chiang Mai – a plate of fried bamboo worms.

 To be honest, I was not overly impressed.
 Worms were a bit chewy and tasteless.
 However, I was super excited to try something that I never ate before.

-Five years and counting on the road is enough time to find a niche where one belongs.
+Five years and counting on the road is enough time to find a niche where one belongs and develop a more or less sophisticated palate.
 I am not a food critic and “travel for food” is not my motto.
-I view local cuisine and eating habits and traditions as an integral part of the cultural experience.
+Above all, I view local cuisine and eating habits and traditions as an integral part of the cultural experience.
 It goes without saying, in every new place I eat local food.
-Sometimes it’s delicious; sometimes it takes courage to take the first bite; sometimes it bite, spew and forget.
+Sometimes it’s delicious; granted that sometimes it takes courage to take the first bite; sometimes it bite, spew and forget.

 Ultimately, I figured out that I can try most things once.
 At the same time, I came up with a list of things that I would never ever eat: dogs; cats, and endangered species.

 Whenever I went, I noticed a curious pattern.
 En masse, people tend to have unjust prejudices toward unfamiliar food.
 A “strange” look, an unusual smell, and, voilá, nobody wants to try it.

 I want to share a few of my favorites that, despite being appreciated by some food connoisseurs, still fly under the radar.

 I never tried this creature before I came to Southeast Asia.
 Visually, it does look like a somewhat overgrown pickled cucumber.